Norman Osborn: Absolute Carnage

 At some point, Norman's mind recovered and he joined the Power Elite.

 In the pages of "Ravencroft", Norman Osborn regained his sanity by blaming his actions on the Carnage symbiote to J.A.N.U.S. and became a consultant at Ravencroft at the behest of Mayor Wilson Fisk during its rebuilding.
 One of his assignments is to help John Jameson regain the ability to become Man-Wolf so that he can become an asset ranging from having Mister Hyde attack him to creating a clone of Ashley Kafka.
 In addition, Norman stole the Journal of Jonas Ravencroft to give to J.A.N.U.S. to use.
 When the Unwanted who lived beneath Ravencroft for years attacked, Norman succeeded in his goal to have John Jameson turn into Man-Wolf in order to fight the Unwanted.
 J.A.N.U.S.' leaders were pleased with Osborn's success enabling them to use the items in the basement.
+He next starred as the protagonist of Gold Goblin.